• Facebook

 You can estimate the size of turkey that you need by planning on one pound of turkey per person.
 If you want a lot of turkey left over, plan on 1 1/2 pounds of turkey per person.

-Sliced smoked turkey on a serving platter.
+Sliced smoked turkey breast on a plate.

 The end result is a beautifully browned turkey that’s tender, juicy and full of flavor.
 You can never go wrong with a smoked turkey, and I love that it frees up my oven space to bake the sides and desserts for the big meal.